How to Use Personality Assessments to Find a Career You Love

 Put strengths in terms that are meaningful to you…and communicate your value

-Another mistake people make is not moving beyond the label to understand how that strength is unique to them.
+Another mistake people make is not moving beyond the label.
 For example, “strategic” might show up as a top 5 strength for many people.
 But how you’re strategic versus how I’m strategic can look very different.
 It’s that difference that sets you apart.
 And that difference can lead to career unhappiness if you’re not clear on how you apply this strategic skill.

 Part of the reason people struggle with these labels is that they don’t know how to translate them into descriptive language that is meaningful to them and helps others understand.